mapbox/togeojson/README.md

 `.ajax` function or using a bare XMLHttpRequest with the `.response` property holding an XML DOM.

-The output is a JavaScript object of GeoJSON data, same as `.kml` outputs.
+The output is a JavaScript object of GeoJSON data, same as `.kml` outputs, with the addition of a `_gpxType` property on each `LineString` feature that indicates whether the feature was encoded as a route (`rte`) or track (`trk`) in the GPX document.

 ### `toGeoJSON.gpxGen(doc)`